nortd/lasersaur/manual/bbb_setup.md

 [Index](index.md) -- [Lasersaur Software](software.md) | BeagleBone Setup | [LasaurApp Setup](lasaurapp_setup.md) | [Firmware Setup](firmware_setup.md)

 To setup the BeagleBone Black (BBB) **install the following disk image on the EMMC**.
-If you are unsure how to do this see the detailed instructions further down.
-Alternatively you can also get the preconfigured LasaurBBB from the [Lasersaur Store](http://store.lasersaur.com/).
+If you know how to do this go ahead and skip the rest of this document.
+Otherwise find detailed instruction below.

 <table>
 <tr><td>